Snow Day Calculator

 Heavy (8-12 inches)

 Very likely to cause closures.
 Travel is dangerous.
 Even snow-hardy regions may close.
+Need to convert snowfall inches to centimeters for international forecasts?
+Use our Unit Converter Calculator for instant measurement conversions.
 High Impact.

 High Impact